arpitguptagithub/IISER-Project-/README.md

 * **Level 3: DNA and RNA:** This level involves filling columns for DNA and RNA sequences, testing your biological knowledge.
 * **Level 4: Codon Matching:** In the final level, players must match codons, putting their genetic understanding to the test.

-**⚠️ Note:** "Synbio Spark" is an ongoing project, and work is still in progress.
-Some features may be under development.
-We appreciate your understanding and contributions to make it better.

 **App Snapshots**

 <img src="https://github.com/arpitguptagithub/IISER-Project-/assets/94790267/a640213c-9ae9-4985-9d5b-ea4592212cbd" width="150">